atimothee/atimothee.github.io/source/_posts/2016-10-18-how-to-run-and-scale-firebase-queue-workers-on-google-app-engine.markdown

 App engine will average CPU use across running instances.
 The value your specify for `target_utilization` is used to determine whether to reduce or increase the number of instances.

 Manual scaling is suitable if you can reliably predict your worker's load @ all times.
-Auto-scaling is more suitable is your app (queue workers) experiences spikes in usage.
+Auto-scaling is more suitable if your app (queue workers) experiences spikes in usage.
+See example below:
 {% highlight yaml%}
 #manual scaling
 manual_scaling: